-- negotiate with you regarding the rent to be paid
+- negotiate with you regarding the rent amount

 - not engage in misleading or deceptive conduct

-- not use or share any information provided except where expressly allowed or beyond the purpose it is provided.
+- not use or share any information provided to you except where expressly allowed or beyond the purpose it is provided.

 It is important for tenants and landlords to communicate with each other about their situation as early as possible to try and reach an agreement.